limix/struct-lmm/README.md

 ## Getting Started

-Interaction with StructLMM happens in the terminal via the following command line tools installed with the package, and described at the [Command Line Interface](http://struct-lmm.readthedocs.io/en/latest/commandline.html) section of the [documentation](http://struct-lmm.readthedocs.io/):
+StructLMM can be used via the following command line tools installed with the package, and described at the [Command Line Interface](http://struct-lmm.readthedocs.io/en/latest/commandline.html) section of the [documentation](http://struct-lmm.readthedocs.io/):

 - norm_env
-- struct_lmm_analyze
-- lmm_int_analyze
-- lmm_analyze
 - struct_lmm_analyze

 ## Usage example